 Continued from previous page.

-Diagnosis involves a multi-disciplinary team that often include a paediatrician, a psychologist, a speech and language pathologist and an occupational therapist.
+Diagnosis of autism (clinically refered to as autism spectrum disorder) involves a multi-disciplinary team that often include a paediatrician, a psychologist, a speech and language pathologist and an occupational therapist.
 A neurological examination, such as a CAT scan (Computer-Assisted Axial Tomography), and an EEG (electroencephalogram) may also be performed.

 While it may take a while for parents to accept a diagnosis of autism, it can be accompanied by feelings of relief from having a medical explanation for the child’s unusual behaviour.

-Professor Ho Lai Yun, Senior Consultant at the
+Professor Ho Lai Yun, Emeritus Consultant from the

 Department of Neonatal and Developmental Medicine,